AbhinavJoe/Google-Search-Automation/README.md

 ## Introduction

 This application provides a user-friendly interface for performing Google searches with predefined filters.
-It uses Tkinter for the GUI, allowing users to input their search query and trigger a search with specified filters.
+It uses Tkinter for the GUI, allowing users to input their search query and trigger a search with specified filters without having a web browser open.

 ## Features

 - **Custom Filters:** Predefined filters for popular websites (e.g., Reddit, Stack Overflow, Medium, GeeksforGeeks, Stack Exchange, Quora).
 Helpful for programmers that need the searches from popular discussion and question-and-answer platforms.
 The custom filters can be changed and/or removed based on user needs.
 - **Automatic Chrome Detection:** The application automatically detects the Chrome browser's executable path on the user's system.
 - **Responsive GUI:** A simple and responsive graphical user interface for easy interaction.
+The GUI stays floating on the top right corner of the screen on top of other windows for ease of accessibility.

 ## Requirements